kernelmachine/kernelmachine.github.io.archive/_posts/2016-03-01-applying-machine-learning-to-security-problems.md

 5) **Build models that penalize classification to the majority class.**

-6) **Focus on organization, presentation, visualization, filtering of data - not just prediction.** Data Science is not just machine learning.
+6) **Focus on organization, presentation, visualization, filtering of data - not just prediction.**

 7) **Encourage data gathering expeditions.**